 Full-time with some part-time options

 24 weeks total duration for MEC5 (includes MEC6) – includes online/distance learning components and a 10 week block course here in Nelson.
-If you already hold MEC6, or if you only need MEC6, then this duration will be reduced.
+If you already hold MEC6, then this duration will be reduced.

 Fees listed are for each year of the programme, indicative only and may vary with course selection.
 View course details for individual fees.

 Do you enjoy building and maintaining machines or systems?
 Are you a natural problem-solver?
 Do you thirst for adventure on the high seas?
 Why not turn your interest into a career as a Marine Engineer?